voldikss/vim-floaterm/README.md

 ## Break Changes

+- Floaterm window won't be closed automatically after finishing job by default, see `g:floaterm_autoclose`
 - Command `FloatermSend` must be used with a range
 - Rename: `g:floaterm_type` --> `g:floaterm_wintype`
 - Rename: `FloatermNF` --> `Floaterm`